 • Higher indoor humidity– these systems are only able to condense and dry the air while running.
 They cannot independently control both temperature & humidity.

-• Decreased efficiency- the system builds up pressure to start, larger system require more pressure but only need to run briefly to bring temperature to set point, which reduces efficiency.
+• Decreased efficiency- the system builds up pressure to start, larger systems require more pressure but only need to run briefly to bring the temperature to set point, which reduces efficiency.

 • Inconsistent temperature – installing a unit designed for a larger floorplan can lead to inconsistent heating and cooling performance.